-Kabra Extrusiontechnik (KET) is India's premier manufacturer & exporter of extrusion plants.
-KET is a part of renowned Kolsite Group having over 6 decades of experience, more than 14,463 installations and presence in more than 92 countries in Americas, Middle East, Asia and Africa.
+Kabra Extrusiontechnik (KET) is India's premier manufacturer & exporter of Plastic extrusion plants.
+KET is a part of renowned Kolsite Group having over 6 decades of experience, more than 15,000 installations and presence in more than100 countries across the world.
 KET enjoys leadership position in the extrusion market.
 KET constantly endeavours to offer better solutions to plastics processors across the globe.
 Kabra Extrusiontechnik has set benchmarks in plastics extrusion industry by modern R&D techniques and various processes to cater the market requirements.

 Battrixx is the future technologies division of KET.
 It is dedicated to developing and producing green energy systems and solutions that will power the growth of India's transition into green energy storage and electric transportation.
-Battrixx has technologically partnered with a renowned European player, thereby benefitting from a patented design and manufacturing process.
 The brand stands tall with state-of-the-art facilities for design, development and production in Chakan, Pune.
 The noble objectives are epitomised by the brand's flagship product - advanced lithium-ion battery packs and modules for e-vehicles.